Italian-German yield gap hits lowest level since March 2022

 By Stefano Rebaudo

-Feb 19 (Reuters) - Euro zone borrowing costs edged lower on Monday, while the gap between Italian and German 10-year yields dropped to its lowest level since March 2022 as investors were keen on locking in attractive yields amid expectations for cuts in policy rates.
+Feb 19 (Reuters) - Euro zone borrowing costs struggled for direction on Monday, while the gap between Italian and German 10-year yields dropped to its lowest level since March 2022 with investors keen on locking in appealing returns amid expectations for cuts in policy rates.

 "So far, higher-than-average growth has occurred without causing higher-than-average inflation, as supply has been expanding, especially labour supply," said Citi in a note to clients referring to Southern European countries.